sorenessen/calypso_chat/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Review this documentation in order to establish a local RoR development environment capable of running the application as localhost:3000.

 * Ruby version